Lab-Astek/coconut/CONTRIBUTING.md

 This script builds the docker image, and runs all the functional tests.

 ### `tests`
 Directory containing all the test files related to the functional tests for Coconut.
+Checkout the [test document](tests/README.md) to know how to write tests.

 ## Adding a rule to Coconut
 When adding a rule to Coconut, the following steps should be followed: